moonlight58/ArchLinuxTutorial/README.md

 ```
 # cat /sys/firmware/efi/fw_platform_size
 ```
-If  the output is 0 then you are in BIOS mode, if the return is 32 then the system if booted in UEFI mode and if the return is 64 then your UEFI is a 64-bits x64 UEFI.
+If  the output is 0 then you are in BIOS mode, if the return is 32 then the system if booted is in UEFI mode and if the return is 64 then your UEFI is a 64-bits x64 UEFI.

 And finally, you need to be connected to internet.
 You can do this by running the command
 ```